HoltTechnologyCorporation/lxmlbench/README.md

 Check wiki to see results of test on different machines: https://github.com/lorien/lxmlbench/wiki/Test-Results

-## Installation
+## How to run test

 You need python3 and lxml library.
 You can install lxml library with command: `python3 -m pip install --user lxml`

-## How to run test

-Just run command `pyton3 runtest.py`
+Command to run test: `pyton3 runtest.py`

 ## One-liner